A free newsletter exploring how to build greatness into every SaaS product

 Each week I share quick and impactful insights on what it takes to make a great SaaS product and company.
 It takes more than great code to build a great product, if you want to hone your skills and skip painful lessons, then come follow along.

-👋🏻 Hi, I'm Bryan, a startup CTO, entrepreneur, with over 20 years of software engineering and product management experience.
+👋🏻 Hey, I'm Bryan, a startup CTO and VP of Product and entrepreneur, with over 20 years of software engineering and product management experience.

 I've been in software 💻 for over 20 years.
 I took the unconventional path, landing a job as tech support, teaching myself to code on the job (Visual FoxPro and C), becoming their developer, working for big tech, all before heading to college.